bondrewd/ml-tutorial/README.md

 ## Tutorials
 The following tutorials are available:

-1. Log-likelihood fitting of a biassed coin toss by maximizing the ELBO
+1. Log-likelihood fitting of a biassed coin toss by maximizing the log-likelihood
-2. Log-likelihood fitting of a mixture of Gaussian distributions by maximizing the ELBO
+2. Log-likelihood fitting of a mixture of Gaussian distributions by maximizing the log-likelihood
 3. Log-likelihood fitting of a mixture of Gaussian distributions using an analytical solution
 4. Log-likelihood fitting of a mixture of Gaussian distributions using a VAE
 5. Log-likelihood fitting of the MNIST dataset using a VAE